CDCgov/PyRenew/docs/source/developer_documentation.rst

 -  Multidimensional array conventions

    -  In a multidimensional array of timeseries, time is always the first dimension.
-By default, `numpyro.scan` builds by augmenting the first dimension, and variables are often scanned over time, thus this convention makes default output of scan over time sensible.
+By default, ``numpyro.scan`` builds by augmenting the first dimension, and variables are often scanned over time, making default output of scan over time sensible.

 Adding Documentation to Sphinx
 ------------------------------